emard/esp32s3-ptp/README.md

     apt install gvfs
     pkill gvfs; pkill nautilus

-For commandline and scripting it is useful to know that when user is logged to gnome, then PTP is mounted here:
+For commandline and scripting: when user is logged to gnome, PTP is mounted here:

-    ls /run/user/$UID/gvfs/gphoto2\:host\=iManufacturer_iProduct_iSerial/
+    ls /run/user/$UID/gvfs/gphoto2\:host\=iManufacturer_iProduct_00000000/

 $UID is user ID usually starting from 1000.